Films! Novels! Springsteen! The Obamas and Clintons seem to be having the time of their lives.

 Not every former president prefers to remain in the public light or court Hollywood.
 George W. Bush works with Clinton on disaster relief and the Presidential Leadership Scholars, but has opted for a quieter life, preferring to paint.

-Before leaving the White House, the Clintons and Obamas had never generated the sort of wealth they have now, though Barack Obama received a major payday from the success of his earlier books “Dreams from My Father” and “The Audacity of Hope” that far outstripped his U.S. Senate salary.
-The Obamas reportedly earned as much as $65 million for their recent memoirs, negotiated by Washington lawyer Robert Barnett, who has represented the Clintons and George and Laura Bush.
+Before leaving the White House, the Clintons and Obamas had never generated the sort of wealth they have now, though Barack Obama received a major payday from the success of his earlier books “Dreams From My Father” and “The Audacity of Hope” that far outstripped his U.S. Senate salary.
+The Obamas reportedly earned as much as $65 million for their recent memoirs, negotiated by Washington lawyer Robert Barnett, who has represented the Clintons and George W. and Laura Bush.

 Bill Clinton, the first (and, so far, only) presidential candidate to play the sax on television, “has always been a voracious reader and a lifelong fan of pop culture — from music and sports to television and film,” says his spokesman Angel Urena.
-“Bringing these projects to life has given him the chance to try new things, explore different forms of storytelling, and work with people he admires across his wide range of interests.
-It’s been fun, exciting, and gratifying.”
+“Bringing these projects to life has given him the chance to try new things, explore different forms of storytelling and work with people he admires across his wide range of interests.
+It’s been fun, exciting and gratifying.”

 Hence, a thriller, which might be more fun than writing a 957-page memoir.
-The former president is re-partnering with publishing juggernaut James Patterson after their 2018 success with “The President is Missing,” which sold more than 2 million copies.
-Their new book out in June is entitled “The President’s Daughter.”
+The former president is re-partnering with publishing juggernaut James Patterson after their 2018 success with “The President Is Missing,” which sold more than 2 million copies.
+Their new book out in June is titled “The President’s Daughter.”
 It is not a sequel, although she also goes missing.
 “State of Terror,” his wife’s project with acclaimed mystery writer Penny that’s scheduled for October, is about a secretary of state dealing with, according to the news release, “the complex world of high-stakes diplomacy and treachery.”

 The life of ex-Oval Office occupants could be easily upended again.
 Before politics, the most recent former president was a reality television host who branded his name on everything from casinos to steaks.
 As to what Trump may do next, Updegrove says, “all bets are off.
 We ain’t seen nothing yet.”